On 9th April 2023, Side Gallery closed to the public due to critical funding cuts and the ‘cost of living crisis’.

-FREE and open Tuesday to Sunday, 11am to 5pm, Side is dedicated to showing the best in humanist documentary photography: rich, powerful and challenging work engaged with people’s lives and landscapes, telling stories that often get marginalised, whether they are from the North East of England or anywhere else in the world.
+Side was dedicated to showing the best in documentary photography: rich, powerful and challenging work engaged with people’s lives and landscapes, telling stories that often get marginalised, whether they are from the North East of England or anywhere else in the world.

 If you want to get an idea of what that means, have a look at the work from the AmberSide Collection on this website – much of it comes from the exhibitions Side has shown, acquired and commissioned over the past 40 years.
 And much of the rest has been produced by Amber film & photography collective.